14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [Crystal](https://sunnyseaglassjewelry.com/products/green-seaglass-earrings-in-sterling-silver-light-green-sea-glass-earrings-beach-weddings-beach-glass-jewelry-peridot-sea-glass-earrings?variant=42904376148049)
     Availability: Available
     Price: $22.95 USD
-- [Frameless Abalone Necklace, Wire Wrapped Abalone Pendant,Abalone Tree of Life Necklace  Leather,Abalone Necklace Copper,Paua Shell Jewelry](https://sunnyseaglassjewelry.com/products/frameless-abalone-necklace-wire-wrapped-abalone-pendant-abalone-tree-of-life-necklace-leather-abalone-necklace-copper-paua-shell-jewelry): This gorgeous Rainbow Abalone is wire wrapped with natural/genuine copper wires.
-The pendant has been hammered & forged to give strength & texture to bring out the stunning details of the finished pendant.
-This beautiful mosaic pattern abalone shell displays beautiful array of iridescent rainbow colors with hints of green, blue and red.
-It is also called 'sea opal' A gem created in the sea like pearls with array of rainbow colors.
-Abalone Shell is said to enhance feelings of peace, compassion and love.
-FOR EXTRA CHAIN OR LEATHER : www.etsy.com/shop/SunVDesigns?ref=seller-platform-mcnav§ion_id=20947007 *Each pendant is handmade, so please allow slight variations from the shape of the branches and placement as shown. *MATCHING EARRINGS are available: www.etsy.com/listing/233871588/abalone-earrings-abalone-dangledrop?ref=shop_home_active_4&frs=1 ***The Tree of Life is a universal symbol found in many spiritual traditions around the world.
-The tree of knowledge, connecting to heaven and the underworld, and the tree of life, connecting all forms of creation, are both forms of the world tree or cosmic tree.
-It's meaning represents life itself, wisdom, love, strength, protection, beauty, bounty and redemption.
-The tree is associated with the creator because it provides protection, supports abundant fruit production and thereby, regeneration. *To take care of all your antiqued jewelry, it may get darker over the time if expose to water/moisture.
-You can simply clean it with a polishing cloth which will go back to its first condition easily.
-Thank you for visiting my shop.
-Please contact me if you have any questions.
+- [Frameless Abalone Necklace, Wire Wrapped Abalone Pendant,Abalone Tree of Life Necklace  Leather,Abalone Necklace Copper,Paua Shell Jewelry](https://sunnyseaglassjewelry.com/products/frameless-abalone-necklace-wire-wrapped-abalone-pendant-abalone-tree-of-life-necklace-leather-abalone-necklace-copper-paua-shell-jewelry): This stunning Abalone pendant is hand wire wrapped with genuine copper for strength and texture.
+Showcasing vibrant rainbow colors in a unique mosaic pattern, each piece is one-of-a-kind.
+The Tree of Life design symbolizes wisdom, love, and protection, making it a meaningful accessory.
+Lightweight and elegant, it adds a natural touch to any outfit while promoting feelings of peace and compassion.
+Easy to care for, this pendant will brighten your jewelry collection with its ocean-inspired beauty.
-  Updated: 2025-09-15T22:34:29Z
+  Updated: 2025-10-11T01:12:18Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire wrapped necklace
   Availability: Available